 Psychrophilic Adaptations

-Numerous known adaptations enable phytoplankton to survive in extreme polar environments.
+Numerous adaptations enable some psychrophile phytoplankton to survive in extreme polar environments.
 Microbes inhabiting sea ice must contend with solar, osmotic, oxidative and nutrient stress [10].
 Further, as poikilotherms, they must overcome the severe inhibiting effects of a cold, low-energy environment.
-Cold temperatures place severe physiochemical constraints on the cellular functions of these organisms, exerting a negative influence on water viscosity, solute diffusion rates, membrane fluidity, enzyme kinetics and macromolecule interactions [10].
+Cold temperatures place severe physiochemical constraints on the cellular functions of psychrophile phytoplankton, exerting a negative influence on water viscosity, solute diffusion rates, membrane fluidity, enzyme kinetics and macromolecule interactions [10].

-As a result of their extreme environments, psychrophilic phytoplankton exhibit high genetic divergence from closely related temperate species.
-A study of the polar diatom F. cylindrus found that approximately 25% of its genome consists of genetic loci with highly divergent alleles [13].
+As a result of their extreme environments, some psychrophilic phytoplankton exhibit high genetic divergence from closely related temperate species.
+A study of the polar diatom F. cylindrus found that approximately 25% of its genome consists of genetic loci with highly divergent alleles compared to....(divergent with respect to what?)
+[13].
 Genes related to catalytic activity, transport, metabolic processes and those integral to membranes were shown to be significantly enriched compared to temperate species, consistent with known microbial adaptations to cold temperatures [13].

 To combat the harsh cold, some psychrophiles produce new compounds or alter existing ones.
 Cryospheric enzyme flexibility is promoted by changes in protein structure, including amino acid substitutions, H-bonds, and salt bridges [10].
-Further, synthesizing cold shock proteins minimizes cold denaturation, promoting replication, transcription, and translation under low-temperature conditions [10].
-These organisms also possess anti-freeze proteins (AFPs), encoded by numerous genes identified through metagenomic analyses [14].
+Further, synthesizing cold shock proteins minimizes cold protein denaturation, while promoting replication, transcription, and translation under low-temperature conditions [10].
+Psychrophile phytoplankton also possess anti-freeze proteins (AFPs), encoded by numerous genes identified through metagenomic analyses [14].
 AFPs are released into the extracellular space, where they act on ice through an adsorption-inhibition mechanism, effectively inhibiting ice recrystallization.
 As temperatures dip below freezing, AFPs attach to the ice crystal, forcing the ice front to grow between them.
 This induces a surface curvature of the crystal that shifts the equilibrium vapour pressure, lowering the local freezing point and limiting local ice growth [14].

 Beyond novel compounds, polar microbes alter their cell membranes and solutes.
 First, they utilize cellular-compatible solutes, including sugars, polyols, amino acids, betaine, and DMSP, which reduce intracellular freezing points and maintain enzyme hydration spheres, stabilizing catalytic activity [10].
 Additionally, they exhibit high levels of polyunsaturated fatty acids (PUFAs) in their lipid membranes, including cell membrane phospholipids and chloroplast membrane galactolipids [10,12].
 The unsaturated bonds contribute to a looser packing of lipids, maintaining membrane fluidity at cold temperatures.

 Moreover, many psychrophilic species coordinate multiple metabolic routes to achieve photostasis, a delicate balance between energy input and utilization [12].
 During dark periods, they employ the Entner-Doudoroff pathway (EDP).
 While the EDP provides less energy per molecule of glucose than glycolytic metabolism, it requires fewer resources for enzyme synthesis, representing a strategic trade-off [15].
-Using this alternate metabolism enables the phytoplankton to retain the functionality of their photosynthetic apparatus during prolonged dark periods, allowing them to quickly recover upon re-illumination [12].
+Using this alternate metabolism may help the phytoplankton to retain the functionality of their photosynthetic apparatus during prolonged dark periods, allowing them to quickly recover upon re-illumination [12].

 Much is known about these diverse physiochemical adaptations for surviving cold temperatures and low light.
 However, possible bioenergetic adaptations in the photosynthetic apparatus of psychrophilic phytoplankton remain understudied.